rithmschool/LinkedList/README.md

 ## Backend

-1.  (_Technical_) - The backend should be a fully RESTful API using JSON.
+1.  (_Technical_) The backend should be a RESTful API using JSON.
-1.  (_Technical_) - The server must be Node.js and Express.js, and the database must be MongoDB.
+1.  (_Technical_) The server must be Node.js and Express.js, and the database must be MongoDB.
-1.  (_Technical_) - The API must be built to spec according to the [documentation on Apiary](https://linkedlist.docs.apiary.io/).
+1.  (_Technical_) The API must be built to spec according to the [documentation on Apiary](https://linkedlist.docs.apiary.io/).
+1.  (_Technical_) The server must implement authentication using JWT and encrypt passwords in the database.
+1.  (_Technical_) The server must be deployed to Heroku with MongoDB extension enabled.

 [Here is a resource](https://docs.mongodb.com/manual/text-search/) to help with building search endpoint functionality using MongoDB.